mariekimaviles/mariekimaviles.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in Biostatistics at Georgetown University.
+I am an incoming PhD student in Biostatistics at Georgetown University for Fall 2026!

 I completed my MS degree at the University of Illinois, Chicago in 2026.
 Prior to that, I worked at the UChicago Medicine Intensive Care Unit as a clinical research assistant for a couple years and graduated from UChicago in 2022 with a BA in Chemistry.

-My research interests are in the development and applications of statistical methods in the following fields:
+My research interests are in the development and applications of statistical or biomathematical methods in the following fields:
-* statistical genomics
 * network analysis (with various applications in epidemics, microbiome, etc.)
-* modelling infectious disease transmission
+* modeling infectious disease transmission
+* genomics data analysis

 I am eager to continue growing and learning!